marklogic-community/grove-react-ui/README.markdown

 ML-Treehouse and this application are VERY alpha and will change considerably in many breaking ways.

+## About ML Treehouse

+TODO: Coming soon, an overview.

+- Our evolving [Best Practices document](BEST_PRACTICES.markdown), designed to get contributors on the same page, communicates some of our goals.

 ## Other Supported Front-end Frameworks

 React is one of three supported front-end frameworks.
 We also support AngularJS and Vue.js for tutorials demonstrating how to work with MarkLogic.

-There is also a reference application for Angular. --> Link coming soon.
+There is also a reference application for Angular. --> TODO: Link coming soon.

-There is a reference application for Vue.js. --> Link coming soon.
+There is a reference application for Vue.js. --> TODO: Link coming soon.

 ## Quick Start

 The commands listed below should be typed into a terminal/console window.

-### Prerequisites
+### <a name="prerequisites"></a>Prerequisites

 1. [Install MarkLogic 9](https://developer.marklogic.com/products), start it, and initialize it at `localhost:8001`.
 2. Check if you already have Node.js version 6 or above installed by running `node -v`.
 If not, [install Node.js](https://nodejs.org).
 3. Check if you already have npm version 5 or above installed by running `npm -v`.
 If not, run `npm install -g npm` to get the latest.
 4. Check if you already have Java 1.8 or above installed by running `java -version`.
 If not, [install Java 1.8](https://www.java.com/en/download/help/download_options.xml).

-### VERY Quick Start
+### <a name="very-quick"></a>VERY Quick Start

+First, start MarkLogic.
+Then, the following three commands will clone the application source code, create a content database, create a modules database, create a MarkLogic REST server, load sample people data, install the Web app dependencies locally, and start your application.

     git clone --recursive ssh://git@project.marklogic.com:7999/nacw/ml-treehouse.git
     cd ml-treehouse